 - Alternate sides and repeat 10 to 15 times for each leg.

 This is one of the best exercises for older adults because it strengthens your glutes and lower back, which happen to be two of the largest muscle groups.

 - If possible, invest in a quality jacket and hat, as well as f shoes, boots, or traction shoe covers.

 - Try to get fresh air daily — even if it means sitting on your porch or getting the mail.

-- If you go on walks, stick to areas that you know and always bring your phone (while making sure to turn on GPS tracking).
+- If you go on walks, stick to areas you know and always bring your phone (turn on GPS tracking).